 Commentary on carbon footprint

-With the opening of the economy in 2021/2022, the company resumed limited “on-site” consultancy work in the UK with car and train journeys restricted to the delivery urgent environmental support, such as pollution incidents and clean-up activities, and associated hotel stays, when required.
-Accordingly, the carbon emissions for Car Journeys and Public Transport were higher than the previous year, where national lockdowns were enforced.
+The reporting year saw greater opening of the economy since the COVID-19 pandemic and the lifting of restrictions, which started in 2021/2022.
+The company resumed with limited “on-site” consultancy work in the UK and Ireland with car and train journeys being the main transportation options for delivery of our environmental support, such as pollution incidents and clean-up activities, and associated hotel stays, when required.
+Accordingly, the carbon emissions for Car Journeys were higher than the previous year, when national lockdowns were enforced.
+Use of public transport decreased in the reporting year due to limited public service options for specific client locations, which necessitated the increased use of car transport reported above.

 Our international work continued through the use of remote meeting platforms, such as Microsoft Teams, Zoom and GoToMeeting, in close agreement with our clients without the need to resort to international flights.
-So, Air Travel was no undertaken and so zero carbon emissions occurred similar to the previous reported emissions for 2020/2021.
+However, one specific client had a specific need for support work in the USA and Ireland, which is recorded as an increase in these emissions over the previous reported emissions for 2021/2022.

 Whilst the key Scope 1 and 2 Greenhouse Gas emissions from the main business activities have been included, we have included Scope 3 emissions for travel, hotel stays and other readily available Scope 3 emission conversion factors.
 However, it should be noted that there are minor exceptions related to Scope 3 emissions, where data is not readily available.
 Examples of Scope 3 emissions related to the company are purchase of certain goods and services, such as the purchase of video equipment, the operation of our websites at www.oneplanetsolutions.co.uk & www.emsmastery.com and use of Microsoft Office 365, which have not been included as this information is not readily available at the present time.